Maui Souvenir Shopping

 Maui Coffee

 Though Kona was the first region to get international fame and success as one of the best coffee beans on Earth, many prefer coffee from the lesser-known Maui farms.
-Because of our farms being smaller, we get less attention and have a limited supply.
-And has as acclaim and demand increases, we’re seeing far less availability as each season passes.
+Because our farms are smaller, we get less attention and have a limited supply.
+And as acclaim and demand increase, we’re seeing far less availability as each season passes.

-Aloha Rise currently only offers 100% Maui coffee and are often out of stock.
+Aloha Rise currently only offers 100% Maui coffee and is often out of stock.
 This is one of those brands worth keeping tabs on and signing up for the newsletter for upcoming releases.

 Coffee connoisseurs—or those with caffeine aficionados back home—find pleasure upon pleasure with coffee from Maui.
 Grab a bag of light and dark or Mokka beans to brew in your own abode and get a cup of this Maui goodness for the road: Much of the coffee here is grown on small Maui farms, so you can feel good about supporting local too.